Efficient HDR Reconstruction from Real-World Raw Images: Experiments

-\textbf{Implementation Details.} We train our model using the Adam optimizer \cite{DiederikPKingma2014AdamAM} with weight decay $1\times 10^{4}$, learning rate $10^{-4}$, and $\beta_{1}$ and $\beta_{2}$ values set to 0.9 and 0.999, respectively.
+\textbf{Implementation details.} We train our model using the Adam optimizer \cite{DiederikPKingma2014AdamAM} with weight decay $1\times 10^{4}$, learning rate $10^{-4}$, and $\beta_{1}$ and $\beta_{2}$ values set to 0.9 and 0.999, respectively.
 The input patch size for the network is $256 \times 256$, and the batch size is 32.
-Our model is implemented in PyTorch and trained with an NVIDIA RTX 3090 GPU.
+Our model is implemented in PyTorch and trained with an NVIDIA RTX 3090 GPU with Intel Xeon Platinum 8369B CPU (64 vCPUs@2.90GHz).
+The total training time is 60 hours.